Top Call Center Metrics and KPIs to Measure Your Agent’s Productivity

 The average time speed to answer is a metric that can evaluate your agents’ time to answer a customer’s call.
 Making your customer wait for a long time will degrade the customer experience, not giving you a good outcome.

-According to the study done by a Call center helper, 80% of the calls are answered in 20 seconds, making the average time the calls are answered as 28 seconds.Â
+According to the study done by a Call center helper, 80% of the calls are answered in 20 seconds, making the average time the calls are answered 28 seconds.

 4. Call Abandonment Rate

-The call abandonment rate refers to the average number of callers who hang up the phone before getting addressed by any agent or reaching to them.
+The call abandonment rate refers to the average number of callers who hang up the phone before getting addressed by any agent or reaching out to them.
 The hang-up call phenomenon is very common among call centers.

 5. Average Time in Queue

-You can help improve your customer’s experience by keeping track of the average time in the queue and maintaining your agent’s productivity.Â
+You can help improve your customer’s experience by keeping track of the average time in the queue and maintaining your agent’s productivity.
+You can increase the productivity of your agents and make them handle the calls efficiently.

 6. Call Center Shrinkage

 Not all employees will remain active and productive throughout the day.
-Due to tardiness and long breaks during the office working hours, their productivity diminishes greatly.
+Due to tardiness and long breaks during office working hours, their productivity diminishes greatly.
 These types of behaviors due to which call center agents are unable to perform their tasks despite being paid for the job is called call center shrinkage.

-Taking note of the shrinkage and working to reduce it, a call center can ensure improved productivity of the employees.
+call center shrinkage in terms of number of agents Taking note of the shrinkage and working to reduce it, a call center can ensure improved productivity of the employees.
 And eventually, it increases the efficiency of a call center.

 Finally